noct-ml/noct-ml/README.md

-c# James Jones – AI Projects
+😺 James Jones – AI Projects

 👋 Welcome!
 I’m James — a self-taught technologist with 20+ years across IT, cybersecurity, reverse engineering, and now focused on **machine learning and AI systems**.